 Some tips for a successful FAFSA application:

 Students who are under the age of 24 must file as a dependent student unless they meet certain criteria.
 This means they must supply their parents’ information when they file the FAFSA.
-To be considered independent, a student must meet at least one of these criteria:
+To be considered independent for the 2014-2015 academic year, a student must meet at least one of these criteria:

 The University of Montana recommends students file your FAFSA electronically to speed up the processing time.
 Both the student (and a parent of a dependent student) will need a Department of Education PIN in order to electronically sign the FAFSA application.
 PIN processing takes a couple days, so apply for one early.